Australian construction price outlook – Q1 2025

 Source: Australian Bureau of Statistics | Altus Group

-| |Figure 5 - Producer Price Indexes (PPI) - Input, Australia
+| Figure 5 – Producer Price Indexes (PPI) – Input, Australia

-Producer Price Indexes (PPI) - Input, Australia
+Producer Prices Indexes (PPI) - Input, Australia

 Source: Australian Bureau of Statistics | Altus Group

-| |Figure 6 - Producer Price Indexes (PPI) – Output, Australia
+| Figure 6 – Producer Price Indexes (PPI) – Output, Australia

 Producer Prices Indexes (PPI) - Output, Australia